Loading

 Frederick R. Weisman Museum of Art, Malibu, California, The Cultivators: Highlights from the Kinsey African American Art and History Collection

-Marshall M. Fredericks Sculpture Museum, Saginaw, Michigan, HAROLD NEAL & DETROIT AFRICAN AMERICAN ARTISTS, 1945 Through The Black Arts Movement
+Marshall M. Fredericks Sculpture Museum, Saginaw, Michigan, Harold Neal and Detroit African American Artists, 1945 Through the Black Arts Movement

 2021

-Peabody Essex Museum, Salem, Massachusetts, In American Waters: The Sea in American Painting.
+Peabody Essex Museum, Salem, Massachusetts, In American Waters: The Sea in American Painting (traveled to Crystal Bridges Museum of American Art, Bentonville, Arkansas)

-Georgia Museum of Art, Athens, Georgia, Extra Ordinary: Magic, Mystery and Imagination in American Realism
+Georgia Museum of Art, Athens, Extra Ordinary: Magic, Mystery and Imagination in American Realism

 2019

-Travelled to: New Britain Museum of American Art, New Britain, Connecticut; The Society of the Four Arts, Palm Beach, Florida; Dixon Gallery and Gardens, Memphis, Tennessee; New Mexico Museum of Art, Santa Fe, New Mexico; Figge Art Museum, Davenport, Iowa; Crocker Art Museum, Sacramento.
+Dayton Art Institute,Ohio, For America: Paintings from the National Academy of Design (traveled to New Britain Museum of American Art, Connecticut; Society of the Four Arts, Palm Beach, Florida; Dixon Gallery and Gardens, Memphis, Tennessee; New Mexico Museum of Art, Santa Fe; Figge Art Museum, Davenport, Iowa; Crocker Art Museum, Sacramento)

 Hudson River Museum, Yonkers, New York, Self in the City: Highlights from the Collections of the Hudson River Museum and Art Bridges